 Table 2: Number and roles of participants in PSS Department

-To provides flexibility and convenience to the respondents, the interviews were conducted at their workplace.
-The interview began with broad questions and progressed to more specific questions on their usage of MIM in managing work.
-The questions revolved around the three components of power relations in organization: sources of power, changes of power, and power outcome.
+To provide flexibility and convenience to the respondents, the interviews were conducted at their workplace.
+The interviews began with broad questions and progressed to more specific questions on the employee’s usage of MIM in managing work.
+The questions revolved around the three components of power relations in an organization: sources of power, changes of power, and power outcomes.
 Table 3 shows the elements of power relations components.